Middle Eastern religions: Assyrians

 Assyrians are an Eastern Aramaic speaking people indigenous to Iraq, southeastern Turkey, northwestern Iran and northeastern Syria.
 They have suffered both ethnic and religious persecution over the last few centuries such as the Assyrian genocide and the Simele massacre, leading to many fleeing to the West or congregating in areas in other parts of the Middle East.
-In Iraq, numbers of indigenous Assyrians has declined to around 140,000 out of a total population of 46 million.
+In Iraq, the number of indigenous Assyrians has declined to around 140,000 out of a total population of 46 million.

 Currently, the largest community of Syriac Christians in the Middle East resides in Syria, numbering 877,000–1,139,000.
 These are a mix of Neo-Aramaic speaking Assyrians and other Arabic-speaking Christian groups, as well as the Arameans of Maaloula and Jubb'adin (original speakers of the almost extinct Western Neo-Aramaic dialect).

 Armenians

-In the Middle Eastern states, there is a sizeable community of Armenians.
-The Armenians in the Middle East number around 350,000–400,000 and are mostly concentrated in Iran, Lebanon, Cyprus, Syria, Jordan, and Palestine, although well-established communities exist in Iraq, Egypt, Turkey, and other countries of the area.
-Some other sources claim that the Armenians number around half a million, with their largest community in Iran with 200,000 – 300,000 members.
-The number of Armenians in Turkey is disputed having a wide range of estimations.
-More Armenian communities reside in Lebanon, Syria, Jordan and to lesser degree in other Middle Eastern countries such as Iraq and Israel.
+In the Middle Eastern countries, there is a sizeable community of Armenians.
+The Armenians in the Middle East number around 350,000–400,000 and are mostly concentrated in Iran, Lebanon, Cyprus, Syria, Jordan, and Palestine, although well-established communities exist in Iraq, Egypt, and Turkey.
+The number of Armenians in Turkey is disputed – having a wide range of estimations.
+Small Armenian communities are in Iraq and Israel.
+Some other sources claim that the Armenians number around half a million, with their largest community in Iran including 200,000 – 300,000 members.
 The Armenian genocide during and after World War I drastically reduced the once sizeable Armenian population.